 Now if your company offers to match your investments in a 401k, then by all means, get the match.
 Other than that, save your future raises.
 Your future self will be eternally grateful.

-NUMBER TWO: Use low cost funds
+Part 2: Use low cost funds

 Expenses eat away your investment returns.
 Look for the funds that have a low expense ratio.
 Use passive funds if you can.
 Exchange traded funds, funds labelled index funds and funds from Vanguard are usually going to be good choices.